pmartinezm/Arduino-racesim-controller-client/README.md

 - 1k resistor.
 - Limit switch.
 - 3 wires to connect everything.
+- Any led (or Arduino built in) for indicating when the arduino is sending data to make troubleshooting easier.

 ## Circuit schematics
 > Coming soon because internet is going nuts right now.